emmanuelmoupojou2/Field_Plant_Disease_Detection/README.md

 All the necessary libs and packages will be installed with the following commands:

 ### Prerequisites
-1. Check that you have an NVIDIA GPU and installed a driver from http://www.nvidia.com/Download/index.aspx

-2. Install python3-opencv if not available
+Install python3-opencv if not available
 ```bash
 sudo apt-get install python3-opencv
 ```